ajfiltness/ashleighfiltness.net-hugo/content/home/experience.md

   description = """
   Responsibilities include:

+  * Leading a team of researchers.
-  * Supervision of students and research assistants.
+  * Supervision of students research projects.
-  * Working in international research collaborations.
+  * Working on international research collaborations.
-  * Teaching on undergraduate and masters programmes
+  * Teaching Undergraduate and Masters programmes.
+  * Elected member of Loughborough Unviersity Senate
+  * School outreach and athena SWAN involvement

   """